D. J. Tialavea: Utah State

+On December 14, 2024, Tialavea was hired as the tight ends coach at Oklahoma State.

 Personal life

 D.J.'s parents are Don and Tami Tialavea.
 He has two sisters.
 Tialavea graduated from Utah State with a degree in sports management in 2013, and then a master's degree in education in 2019, also from Utah State.
 D.J. is also an Eagle Scout.